Frequently Asked Questions

 Q: Does Don do email?

 A: I've never seen any credible report of a DeLillo email address.
-(I know the folks over at Chuck Palahniuk's site claim to have received a couple things, but I don't buy it.
-Do you really think Don spends his time worrying about whether he's on Chuck's web site?)
+(Back in the early 2000s, folks over at Chuck Palahniuk's site claimed to have received a couple things, but I don't buy it.
+Do you really think Don spent his time worrying about whether he's on Chuck's web site?)

 Q: Where can I write to Don then?